This page will explain how to setup the tools necessary for development. The tools necessary for development are:

 └── util_package

-file is a configuration file for sbt
+The build.sbt file is a configuration file for sbt that describes

 the scala version used, dependencies etc. Source files are usually found

-.
+under src/main/scala.
 This directory denotes that the source files are

 Scala code.
 Similarly to Java, package hierarchy is reflected in the